-- Representation on City boards and commissions is a broad cross-section of the population. - The citizenry is engaged in the public decision making process.
+- Representation on City boards and commissions is a broad crosssection of the population. - The citizenry is engaged in the public decision making process. - Board and commission members receive adequate training to carry out their responsibilities.

-- a) Add a Planning Commission Ad Hoc position for a Petoskey High School student. - b) Update the 2010 National Citizen SurveyTM or undertake a similar citizen survey to gauge resident satisfaction with municipal services. - c) Work with the Petoskey Public Schools to annually engage the students in community planning. - d) Utilize effective and equitable avenues for distributing and receiving comments on public policies and projects. - e) Provide educational materials and design participation initiatives that will support and encourage effective participation. - f) Encourage continued regional collaboration with local governments and other stakeholder organizations. - g) Maintain and develop staff expertise in all aspects of participation. - h) Annually budget sufficient funds to ensure active methods of participation can be implemented. - i) Support and encourage continuous improvement in the methods used to meet the public need for information and involvement. - j) Record results of public engagement and ensure they are relayed back to the public. - k) Create meaningful volunteer opportunities, ad-hoc committees, study groups and other roles that give citizens greater opportunities for inclusion in the decision-making process and encourage sustained public participation.
+- a) Update the 2010 National Citizen SurveyTM or undertake a similar citizen survey to gauge resident satisfaction with municipal services. - b) Work with the Petoskey Public Schools to annually engage the students in community planning. - c) Utilize effective and equitable avenues for distributing and receiving comments on public policies and projects. - d) Provide educational materials and design participation initiatives that will support and encourage effective participation. - e) Encourage continued regional collaboration with local governments and other stakeholder organizations. - f) Maintain and develop staff expertise in all aspects of participation. - g) Annually budget sufficient funds to ensure active methods of participation can be implemented. - h) Support and encourage continuous improvement in the methods used to meet the public need for information and involvement. - i) Record results of public engagement and ensure they are relayed back to the public. - j) Create meaningful volunteer opportunities, ad-hoc committees, study groups and other roles that give citizens greater opportunities for inclusion in the decision-making process and encourage sustained public participation. - k) Ensure elected and appointed officials receive annual training.